usethesource/rascal-website/docs/Rascal/index.md

 *  Rascal allows you to write highly imperative code, but it has declarative constructs that lead to shorter and more readable code.

-(../../../../../../../../../../WhyRascal/index.md).

-#### Pitfalls

-*  Rascal is a procedural/functional language with immutable data.
-Do not confuse this with object-oriented programming.
-*  Rascal allows you to write highly imperative code, but it has declarative constructs that lead to shorter and more readable code.